civicrm/civicrm-dev-docs/docs/testing/continuous-integration.md

 The matrix jobs operate on two main combinations, a PHP5.5 + MySQL5.5 server and a PHP7.0 + MySQL5.7 test seerver.

-Due to the length and the test regieme matrix jobs can take from 2 to 24hours to complete depending on the job.
+Due to the size of the test matrix, jobs can take from 2 to 24 hours to complete depending on the job.

 ### Build Schedule